 This is why most narcissists will Project all their failures and faults onto others, as to them, they are entitled.
 They are superior.
 Any mistakes made or any achievements missed, they will place that blame onto someone else; being around this on a continued basis leaves us feeling like we are at fault, as all their projection is slowly drip-fed into our minds.
 Also, why we are somewhat too forgiving as we can see what we believe to be the good in them?
 Often with all the blame-shifting when the bad comes out, we are led to believe this to be our fault.
 It is never your fault.

-A narcissist has no grey area; to them, it’s either good or bad, there is no room for mistakes or errors in judgment; to them, it is all or nothing.
-They can only see things as either good or bad, as they themselves must be perfect, they place all blame onto others for situations or problems they might have caused, without cognitive reflection, they can not look back to see what might have led up to a bad situation and without empathy they can not see how someone else might be feeling, most have a cognitive understanding of empathy so they can think how they feel.
+A narcissist has no grey area; to them, it’s either good or bad, and there is no room for mistakes or errors in judgment; to them, it is all or nothing.
+They can only see things as either good or bad, as they themselves must be perfect.
+They place all blame onto others for situations or problems they might have caused.
+Without cognitive reflection, they can not look back to see what might have led up to a bad situation and without empathy, they can not see how someone else might be feeling.
+Most have a cognitive understanding of empathy, so they can think about how they feel.
 They use cognitive empathy to guilt-trip those around them into doing what the narcissist wants.
 Yet, they can simply not put themselves into someone else’s shoes to feel or care how they are making someone feel.

 4. Jumping to conclusions.